SuadeLabs/jsonscreamer/README.md

 ### Custom formats

-The `Validator` class takes a `formats` parameter which can be used to add your own formats, or override default ones.
+By default jsonscreamer installs with only a subset of format validators (those which require no external dependencies), you can install all format checkers via `pip install jsonscreamer[all-formats]`.
+The `Validator` class also takes a `formats` parameter which you can set to `False` to disable all formats, or provide a dictionary of your own formats to override or add to the existing formats.

-The parameter should be a dictionary where the keys are the formats and the values are validators which recieve a string and return either True or False, depending on if it conforms to the format.
+When providing a dictionary of custom formats, the the keys are the format names (like "email") and the values are validators which recieve a string and return either True or False, depending on if it conforms to the format.

 For example: